KianoJ/WSL-as-development-environnement/README.md

 #### Requirements

-- Windows 10 2004
-- At least Windows Pro edition
+- Windows 10 Pro version 1903 or higher with Build 18362 or higher
-- Admin permission
 - CPU compatible with Virtualization (VT for Intel and AMD-V for AMD)
 - WSL2 kernel : https://aka.ms/wsl2kernel